DYSON'S DIARY 2007

 For a detailed match report from the final click here

-last day and a late flight at 11.00pm meant we had a
+The last day and a late flight at 11.00pm meant we had a full day to do what we wanted.

 After breakfast it was decided we would go to Cala Dalgana.
 This is Trelford’s favourite place, but he was feeling a bit worse for wear and didn’t seem to be enjoying his lasagne too much.